Managing Multi-Property 721 Exchanges: Timing and Coordination

 Benefits of a Multi-Property 721 Exchange

-Risks of Mismanagement
+Risks of Poor Coordination

 Single-Asset vs. Multi-Property 721 Exchanges